-The Honorable Pat McCrory, Governor The General Assembly of North Carolina Board of Directors, Halifax Community College Foundation, Inc.
+The Honorable Roy Cooper, Governor The General Assembly of North Carolina Board of Directors, Halifax Community College Foundation, Inc.

-We have completed a financial statement audit of Halifax Community College Foundation, Inc. for the year ended June 30, 2014, and our audit results are included in this report.
+We have completed a financial statement audit of Halifax Community College Foundation, Inc. for the year ended June 30, 2016, and our audit results are included in this report.
 You will note from the independent auditor's report that we determined that the financial statements are presented fairly in all material respects.

-Our consideration of internal control over financial reporting and compliance and other matters based on an audit of the financial statements disclosed a deficiency and instance of noncompliance that is detailed in the Audit Findings and Responses section of this report.
+Our consideration of internal control over financial reporting and compliance and other matters based on an audit of the financial statements disclosed a deficiency that is detailed in the Findings, Recommendations, and Responses section of this report.
 The Foundation's response is included following the finding.